rbadillap/kotal-documentation/docs/ethereum/reference/genesis.md

 ## nonce

-`nonce` is random number used in block computation.
+`nonce` is a random number used in block computation.

 `nonce` is optional.